dennishall1/vue-firebase-starter/README.md

 - [ ] Allow users to set their own displayName AND MAKE SURE everyone has a displayName.
 Make sure the account creation page actually saves the username.
 - [*] FIX "show only relevant games" .. it should be based on how many league users have locked their picks for that week, NOT on the total number of league users.
 - [ ] Fix "show only relevant games" .. if a game is the last game of the week, and the logged-in user has had to select `totalYards`, it *is* relevant, because it's the tie-breaker.
-- [ ] SHOW the "KING" symbol next to the user's name in more places than just the standings page -- f/x, next to their picks on the landing page
 - [ ] Improve "show only relevant games" .. allow a user to compare their picks with ONE other league member
 - [ ] Figure out how user.displayName can show up in the header and profile page, but not in the main content on the Landing page.
 (For a new email-based account sign-up.)
 - [ ] Figure out why have to refresh the picks page to get it to work sometimes.